CRISalid-esr/crisalid-ikg/docs/source/quickstart/development.rst

 ########################
 Quickstart: development
 ########################
-This guide will walk you through setting up the SVP Harvester project on a fresh Ubuntu 22.04 installation.
+This guide will walk you through setting up CRISalid IKG project on a fresh Ubuntu 22.04 installation.

 1. Install RabbitMQ